Ben-Brady/tempered/DOCUMENTATION.md

 ### build_memory

-Building in memory provides the simplist build system, however it provides no-intelisense
+Building in memory provides the simplist build system, however it provides no-intelisense.
+It runs the python coded through exec and transforms it into a module.

 ### build_static